Cultural Partnerships and Workshops

 Quick summary

-Through my work and collaborations, I showcase my Indigenous Innu craftsmanship and my commitment to cultural transmission.
-Each project—whether it's a drum, a workshop, or a community mural—is an opportunity to share my culture and build meaningful connections with the people and organizations who place their trust in me.
+Through his creations and collaborations, Innu Indigenous artisan Dave Verreault-Thisselmagan showcases his art and his commitment to cultural transmission.
+Each project—whether it's a drum, a workshop, or a community mural—becomes an opportunity to share Indigenous culture and create meaningful connections with individuals and partner organizations.

 Innu craftsman Dave Verreault-Thisselmagan , accompanied by his partner Vicky Villeneuve , offers partnerships and cultural workshops focused on promoting Indigenous cultures and intercultural understanding.

-Each project is conceived as an encounter: between people, stories, symbols and knowledge that span generations.
+Each project is conceived as an encounter between people, stories, symbols and knowledge passed down from generation to generation.

 Our skills